Within a matter of minutes you will be able to enter your personal

 supported operating systems (and platforms) is for

-3.10GNU/Linux (x86, x86_64), FreeBSD (x86, x86_64), OpenBSD (x86, x86_64), Apple MacOS (64-bit Intel), and Microsoft Windows (Windows 7 and later).
+GnuCash 3.10GNU/Linux (x86, x86_64), FreeBSD (x86, x86_64), OpenBSD (x86, x86_64), Apple MacOS (64-bit Intel), and Microsoft Windows (Windows 7 and later).

-≤ 2.6.21Apple MacOS (32-bit Intel, PPC) and Microsoft Windows (XP and Vista).
+GnuCash ≤ 2.6.21Apple MacOS (32-bit Intel, PPC) and Microsoft Windows (XP and Vista).

-≤ 2.2.9Microsoft Windows (2000).
+GnuCash ≤ 2.2.9Microsoft Windows (2000).

-have been known to work with SGI IRIX (MIPS), IBM AIX 4.1.5 (RS/6000), Unixware 7 (Intel), SCO OpenServer 5.0.4 (Intel), and Solaris (Sparc) but their current status is unknown.
+GnuCashhave been known to work with SGI IRIX (MIPS), IBM AIX 4.1.5 (RS/6000), Unixware 7 (Intel), SCO OpenServer 5.0.4 (Intel), and Solaris (Sparc) but their current status is unknown.

-you can track stocks individually (one per account) or in a portfolio of accounts (a group of accounts that can be displayed together).
+GnuCash includes a number of investment features that allow you to track all your investments.
+With GnuCash you can track stocks individually (one per account) or in a portfolio of accounts (a group of accounts that can be displayed together).

-supports online stock and mutual fund quotes.
+GnuCash supports online stock and mutual fund quotes.
 This means you no longer need to look up stock prices one at a

 time.
 The process can be automated, and you can see the latest value of your stocks.

-is truly an application that works with and understands
+GnuCash is truly an application that works with and understands

 users from all around the world.
 There are many built-in features to